ryancraigmartin/ryancraigmartin/README.md

 ### Hello World, I'm Ryan. 👋🏼

-I am Software and Audio Engineer born, raised and based out of Miami, Florida.
+I am an E-commerce focused web developer and self taught sound designer born, raised and based out of Miami, Florida.
-I am a proud founding team member of Sommsation, a wine experience technology platform designed to revolutionize the way people share experiences over wine.
+I am a proud founding team member of [Sommsation](https://www.sommsation.com/), a wine experience technology platform designed to revolutionize the way people share experiences over wine.

 <details style="font-size: 10px">
 <summary>(You can read a bit more about me here. 🔍)</summary>